GaloisInc/saw-training/Swap.rst

 This section describes the process of adapting ``swap`` to changes in a specification.
 Please follow along yourself to gain experience with understanding the feedback that SAW provides during this process.

-Instead of swapping two numbers, the new version is should rotate three numbers.
+Instead of swapping two numbers, the new version should rotate three numbers.
 Expressed in Cryptol, the specification is:

 .. literalinclude:: examples/rotr3/Rotr3.cry
   :language: Cryptol